 As a final note on the schema development, behavioral inference on and estimation of the models is simplified by using a row-standardized matrix, where the rows sum to unity(LeSage & Pace 2009, p.85).
 We follow this convention in all cases.

-Results and Inference
+Results and Discussion

 Conclusions